-The Center for Better Health and Wellness, established in October 2020 with funding from the Michigan Coronavirus Task Force on Racial Disparities, is located at 100 W. Main Street in Benton Harbor.
+Corewell Health Center for Wellness (formerly the Center for Better Health and Wellness) was established in October 2020 with funding from the Michigan Coronavirus Task Force on Racial Disparities, is located at 100 W. Main Street in Benton Harbor.
 Open Tuesday through Friday from 10 a.m. to 4 p.m., the Center offers a variety of services that includes health screenings and education, personal protective equipment (PPE), mental health, social navigation services, and other forms of support at a location easily accessible to residents of Benton Harbor and Benton Heights.

 Understanding Health Inequities in Southwest Michigan

 The Berrien County Department of Health found that the differences in mortality rates are closely associated with poverty, poor education and, significantly, race.
 In other words, people with low income and education and people who are African American are at higher risk for early mortality in Berrien County.
 According to the Community Health Needs Assessment (CHNA), in Berrien County, there are significant differences in the death rates.
 The CHNA estimates that Black people in Berrien County die at rates that are more than 30% higher than whites.
 Learn more about how psychological trauma, such as exposure to racism, impacts health and the health.

 Every three years, Corewell Health in Southwest Michigan asks community members for feedback to better understand the drivers of health in Berrien County.
 The 2022-2024 CHNA identified five priority health needs: mental health, social cohesion, health care access, nutrition environment and safety.
 Read more about these health needs and take the survey

 to shape the 2025 CHNA.